Welding: Gas welding

-The most common gas welding process is oxyfuel welding, also known as oxyacetylene welding.
-It is one of the oldest and most versatile welding processes, but in recent years it has become less popular in industrial applications.
+The equipment is relatively inexpensive and simple, consisting of a torch, hoses, pressure regulators, a tank of oxygen, and a tank of fuel (usually acetylene).
+It is one of the oldest and most versatile welding processes, but it has become less popular in industrial applications.
 It is still widely used for welding pipes and tubes, as well as repair work.
+A similar process, generally called oxyfuel cutting, is used to cut metals.
+Oxyfuel equipment can also be used to heat metal before bending or straightening.